ufidon/ca/mod1/fp.md

     - `denormalized` values (including `+0` and `-0`)
   - two infinities: `+∞` and `-∞`
   - two kinds of NaN: a quiet NaN (`qNaN`) and signaling NaN (`sNaN`)
+    - Quiet bit is the MSB of the mantissa.
+Set for qNaN, cleared for sNaN.

 ---